 Collateral Protection Insurance (CPI)

-To be even more clear: VSI is “blanket” coverage.
+To be even more clear: VSI and LSI represent “blanket” coverage.
 CPI is individual coverage.

 Why consider a non-blanket program?
 It’s about the percentage of borrowers needing coverage.
 According to statistics from Allied Solutions (March 2019), that’s approximately 1-3%.
 So, rather than maintaining VSI coverage on your entire portfolio, CPI is much more targeted.